marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/04.AWS-Setup/README.md

 ## 3. Build the Backend-Service and push it to ECR

-The Backend-Application will be deployed as Container.
+The Backend-Service will be deployed as Container.
 In the ECS Task-Definition we can define an image we want to use.
 Instead of pulling images from Docker Hub, we use own Elastic Container Registry we created in [Step 1](#1-setup-common-infrastructure).
 Everything that relates to ECS is deployed with Terraform.
 Before we can apply the Terraform configuration, we have to build and upload an image of our Backend-Service to ECR.

 In the following Code, replace `ACCOUNT_NUMBER` with the Account Number of your AWS Account.